...at the School of Medicine

-We also seek students with strong quantitative training who may have majored in physics or math and are interested in our Systems Biology and Bioinformatics Program and Structural Biology track.
+We encourage application from students with strong quantitative training who may have majored in physics or math and are interested in our Systems Biology and Bioinformatics Program and Structural Biology track.
 Depending on your preparation, we may suggest additional biology coursework once you start your PhD work.

 Interview: The Admissions Committee reviews applications when they become complete.
 Successful applicants are invited to CWRU to visit our program in the Winter/Spring at our expense.
 This visit allows you to: